KyrellosSaleeb/Youtube-Data-Analytics-and-AI-END-TO-END-Solutions/README.md

-# YouTube Trending Video Analysis (Data Engineering Project)
+# YouTube Trending Video Analytics – End-to-End BI & AI Data Engineering Solution

 ## 📌 Project Description
 This project is an end-to-end **on-premise Data Engineering pipeline** built using Microsoft technologies.
 It uses the **YouTube Trending Video Dataset** from Kaggle, focusing on data from **Canada, the United States, and Brazil**.